-All equipment, whether provided by Xcel Energy or the Customer, whose operation or failure can result in the separation of an Xcel Energy System, must conform to the technical specifications of this Guideline.
-All Xcelowned or -operated equipment or devices must be accessible at all times to Xcel Energy personnel.
+All equipment, whether provided by Xcel Energy or the Interconnection Party, whose operation or failure can result in the separation of an Xcel Energy System, must conform to the technical specifications of this Guideline.

 H. Operation Subject To Transmission Operator